 The Janet Craig will survive in low light, but thrives in moderate- and high-light spaces.
 If you can get it in good light, you can get it and (nearly) forget it.
+You may also want to check out the Janet Craig Limelight and the Janet Craig Carmen as well.
 Here are some tips to keep it growing:

 Watering – Like other members of the Dracaena family, it prefers its rootzone on the dry side; so make sure the soil dries out between waterings.
 See our watering guide for more information.